-The Meltemi winds, also known as the Etesian northern winds, blow from mid-May to mid-September and are dry, strong winds that come from the north Aegean Sea.
+The Meltemi winds of Greece, also known as the Etesian northern winds, blow from mid-May to mid-September and are dry, strong winds that come from the north Aegean Sea.
 They are the result of two pressure systems—one high over the Balkan/Hungary area, and one low over Turkey.

 It also can churn the waters, making them dangerous for swimmers, and blow sand at sunbathers on north-facing beaches.

 These winds come from out of the Balkans and last for days.
 They usually cool down temperatures and can be a welcome relief in the hot days of July and August, but dealing with them directly can be a challenge.

 While the Meltemi is a regular afternoon phenomenon which most boaters adapt to, particularly strong Meltemi which last for days can wreak havoc on Greek ferries, shipping, and pleasure boaters.
 Measurements of five or six on the Beaufort scale of wind strength are common, but these winds can suddenly turn into eight- or nine-point gales blowing for hours or even days.

 While such strong winds are usually associated with storms and rain, Meltemi days look beautiful with clear bright skies.
 But then take a glance at the churning waters offshore or peer down from the cliffs above the sea and the chilling effects of these yearly winds can be seen.

 Relief in Sight

 Since these winds blow north to south, beaches on the southern sides of islands usually will be less windy.
 In some areas, mountains or nearby islands may focus the wind in unexpected ways, so this is not always a guarantee of better beach conditions.

 The winds are also a problem for firefighters as they can drive fires very quickly over a long distance.